AlexanderGruhl/Linux-With-ROS/README.md

 # ROS-Projects
-Reopository holding all ROS work
+Reopository holding all Linux command files with the ROS bb8 robot.